 “There is definitely a career path in esports,” Wang says.
 “It’s not gonna be as defined and well-structured as econ or CS, where you do X, Y, and Z to get X job.”

-Because of the countless paths, during his internship, Wang worked with people who had different skill sets and different backgrounds.
+Because of the countless paths, Wang worked with people who had different skill sets and different backgrounds during his internship.
 Despite their differences, they all shared the same love of gaming.
-Since video games are a shared hobby of the people working at esports companies, Wang said that sometimes, it doesn’t feel like a job.
-Every day after work, they would get together and play Counter-Strike: Global Offensive, Overwatch, or League of Legends, so for Wang, work was always fun because it was simple to make friends and converse.
+Every day after work, Wang and his colleagues would get together and play Counter-Strike: Global Offensive, Overwatch, or League of Legends.
+For Wang, work was always fun because it was easy to make friends and converse.

 When comparing his experiences on the track to those in front of the computer, Wang found that the key components of sports remain in esports.